ubidots/ubidots-particle/README.md

     ubidots.send_ubidots( 3, "Temperature",2.3,"Servo", 3.2, "Humedity", 4.2 );
 }
 ```
-Note: You can put more variables in send function, rember you put first the name of your variable, and next of this one you put the value of the variable
+You can put more variables in the send function following the order of (..."variable_name", "value", "variable_name", "value").